 In CF one retrospective analysis of data from 2978 patients collected in a period of 10 years showed that ICS therapy is associated with a significant reduction in the rate of FEV1 decline, a decreased linear growth and an increased hypoglycemic therapy use (Ren CL.
 2008).
 These results are confirmed by a study on Belgium CF Registry data (De Boeck K. 2011).
 In a more recent one study (van Horck M, 2018) ICS therapy resulted as not significantly associated with lung disease evolution in CF children.

-Up to now, even if they are commonly prescribed also without reversible obstruction (Levine H, 2016), a eminent part of the international literature affirms that it cannot be concluded that ICS , as anti-inflammatory therapy, are beneﬁcial and that the daily dose of ICS should be adapted to control symptoms, in order to prescribe the smallest possible dose (Fayon M, 2014).
-Recent clinical practice guidelines from the Cystic Fibrosis Foundation for CF children 2-5 years old ( Lahiri T, 2016), agree upon that ICS are not recommended for management of lung disease, as no clear benefit has been identified.
+Up to now, even if they are commonly prescribed also without reversible obstruction (Levine H, 2016), an eminent part of the international literature affirms that it cannot be concluded that ICS are beneﬁcial as anti-inflammatory therapy and that the daily dose of ICS should be adapted to control symptoms, in order to prescribe the smallest possible dose (Fayon M, 2014).
+Previous clinical practice guidelines from the Cystic Fibrosis Foundation for CF children 2-5 years old ( Lahiri T, 2016), agree upon that ICS are not recommended for management of lung disease, as no clear benefit has been identified.
 More recently (Preville-Ratelle S, 2018) , it has been affirmed again that, because of the adrenal insufficiency possibly associated with corticosteroids use, also with the inhaled ones, ICS therapy has to be limited to patients who demonstrate real benefit from it.